David Berg for Salt Lake City Council District 3

 • Protect Parks & Environment

-• Real Affordable Housing
+• Actually Affordable Housing

 • Historic Preservation & Investing in the Arts

-• Address the Roots of Homelessness
+• Addressing the Roots of Homelessness, with Compassion

 • Building Civic Engagement

-David is a 4th generation SLC resident working to better our community, empower citizens, and stop corporate interests being prioritized over the will of the people.
+David is a 4th generation SLC resident working to better our community, empower citizens, and stop corporate interests being prioritized over the will and interests of the people.
 He cares deeply about your voices being heard, processes being transparent, and voters making the final decisions that affect their communities.

 In 2003 David worked with civil rights attorney Brian Barnard in an effort to remove hateful, anti-LGBTQ+ language from Utah state law.